meshcloud/meshcloud-docs/docs/administration.projects.md

 1. Navigate to the **Administration** Area.
 2. Click on **Deleted Tenants** under **Platforms**.
 You can see a list of deleted tenants and tenants in the deletion queue.
-3. Select the State `Requires action` to filter the tenants in the deletion queue.
+3. Select in the status column the dropdown option `Requires approval` to filter the tenants in the deletion queue.

 As a partner or a platform operator, you have the option to either confirm or decline the deletion of the meshTenant.
 For either decision, you can also enter an optional comment which is limited to 255 characters.